HMAS Manoora (L 52): Transfer and conversion

 After both ships had arrived in Australia and were commissioned, Kanimbla and Manoora spent two years docked at Fleet Base East before they were moved to Forgacs Shipyard, Newcastle in June 1996, where they underwent conversion from tank landing ships to amphibious warfare transports.
 The conversion required the main features of the Newport class, the bow doors, derrick, and tank ramp, to be removed.
 A hangar for three Sea King or four Blackhawk helicopters was added, while the aft helicopter deck was reinforced.
 Chinook helicopters are able to land and take off from the aft deck, but cannot be carried for prolonged periods.
 The deck forward of the superstructure was converted to carry two LCM-8 landing craft, which are launched and recovered by a single 70-ton crane.
 When the LCM-8s are deployed, the area functions as a third helicopter landing spot.
 Accommodation was provided for up to 450 soldiers, while improved medical facilities and an upgraded galley were also installed.

 The refit was planned to last from 1995 to 1996, with Manoora upgraded first.
 However, extensive corrosion was discovered in both ships.
-The refit cost for the two ships increased A$400 million, with half of the funding taken from repair and refit allocations for other ships.
+The now controversial refit cost for the two ships increased A$400 million, with half of the funding taken from repair and refit allocations for other ships.